-- requiring daily disclosures of evidence in terms of the Regulation is wholly untenable, impracticable, false in terms of the letter and spirit of the Regulation and certainly not the practice at any time. - Regulation 3(b) of the Regulations does not provide for the submission of such evidence on the date of the transaction and it is respectfully submitted that the Commission cannot assume that it is the date of the transaction. - 8.
-The Following arguments were made by the Representative during the course of hearing: - The Representative of the Respondent reiterated the issues already submitted to the Commission through their written submissions. - 9.
+- requiring daily disclosures of evidence in terms of the Regulation is wholly untenable, impracticable, false in terms of the letter and spirit of the Regulation and certainly not the practice at any time. - Regulation 3(b) of the Regulations does not provide for the submission of such evidence on the date of the transaction and it is respectfully submitted that the Commission cannot assume that it is the date of the transaction. - The Respondent has further submitted the details of 135,000 pledged shares of NBP with the Exchange on the requisite date and contended that the para 7 of the show cause notice is incorrect based on the pledged position of the Respondent. - 8.
+The Following arguments were made by the Representative during the course of hearing: - The Representative asserted that the Respondent has one instance against which he has pledged the shares to KSE.
+Evidence has already been provided to the Commission. - 9.
 I have considered the contentions of the Respondent and the core issues raised therein and the same are addressed by me below: - In relation to the Respondents' contention that there has not been a violation of Regulation 3(b) of the Regulations, it may be noted that Regulation 3(b) has two limbs.
 The first pertains to regulating the underlying mischief, i.e. to ensure that no member indulges in 'short selling' over and above the Rs.
 50 million threshold by providing that no member shall have a sale position in a particular scrip of more than Rs.
 50 million, unless (a) the actual shares sold over and above the aforesaid limit are deposited with the Exchange or (b) the broker gives documentary evidence that the shares are lying in CDC or with some bank or DFI to the satisfaction of the Exchange.
 The second pertains to complying with the reporting requirement / action to be taken by each broker, every time that a broker exceeds the Rs.
 50 million threshold, i.e. by either depositing the shares or providing documentary evidence for same.
-Therefore, it will follow that the reporting requirement / action is an independent obligation under Regulation 3(b) and is meant to ensure that there is no 'short selling' by placing on the broker an obligation to deposit shares or provide documentary evidence for same.
+Therefore, it will follow that the reporting requirement / action is an independent obligation under

+Regulation 3(b) and is meant to ensure that there is no 'short selling' by placing on the broker an obligation to deposit shares or provide documentary evidence for same.
 Failure by a broker to comply with the above would infer that the Broker has indulged in 'short selling'.
 Therefore, the fact that at the material time (i.e. when a member had taken a sale position in a particular scrip of more than Rs.
 50 million), the Respondent did not deposit shares or provide documentary evidence, and only did so subsequently at the request of the Commission, resulted in non-fulfilment of Regulation 3(b).